Supply Chain Exception Command Center · System of Action

 Controlled execution.
 Complete visibility.

 High-stakes supply chain decisions require human judgment.
-Nolij ensures every critical action has an approval gate — and a complete audit record.
+Nolij ensures every critical mitigation action has an approval gate, a stakeholder notification, and a complete audit record.

 Human-in-the-loop approval